DinaLo44/refactor-horiseon-marketingsol/README.md

 This project required to carefully review the codebase for a marketing agency's website called "Horiseon" and refactor it in order to make it more organized and clear.

+The changes included:

-- The changes included replacing multiple HTML elements and edit the names for some of the ids and classes.
+- Replacing multiple HTML elements and edit the names for some of the ids and classes.

 - The title was changed from "website" to the actual name displyed in the footer to be consistent.